 It was one thing mom made that I absolutely loved growing up,

-along with her meatloaf.
 She really did make great banana bread.

 SAVE THIS BLUEBERRY BANANA BREAD TO YOUR FAVORITE PINTEREST BOARD!

 I’m thinking this is where the inspiration for this recipe came from.

 Wanting some banana bread, I got to thinking about it being all buttered and everything, cooking in the skillet which led me to think about the blueberry muffins, too.

 I love banana bread so much that I’ve made different versions of it, but have to yet to put the original up here on the blog.
 HA!